geekyNads/StreakLine/README.md

-3. **Copy `.env.example` to `.env.local`** and fill in the required values (see comments in that file for each one — GitHub OAuth credentials and `NEXTAUTH_SECRET` are required; everything else is an optional feature flag, see below).
+3. **Copy `.env.example` to `.env.local`** and fill in the required values (see comments in that file for each one — GitHub OAuth credentials and `NEXTAUTH_SECRET` are required; the public-data token and Upstash Redis are optional locally, but see below before you deploy).

 4. **Run it**